beatrizssaurora/beatrizssaurora/README.md

 ---

-## 🌱 **O que estou aprendendo agora?**
+## 🌱 **What am I learning now?**

-Atualmente, estou focada em:
+Currently, I am focused on:
-- Aprofundar meus conhecimentos em **Python** para análise de dados e automação.
+- Deepening my knowledge of **Python** for data analysis and automation.
-- Explorar frameworks e ferramentas para desenvolvimento backend.
+- Exploring frameworks and tools for backend development.
-- Melhorar minhas habilidades em **Git** e colaboração em equipe.
+- Improving my skills in **Git** and team collaboration.
-- Dominar SQL com foco em MySQL Server da Oracle para gerenciamento e manipulação de bancos de dados.
+- Mastering **SQL** with a focus on **Oracle's MySQL Server** for database management and manipulation.

--  Explorar a Oracle Cloud Infrastructure (OCI) para soluções de nuvem e infraestrutura escalável.
+- Exploring **Oracle Cloud Infrastructure (OCI)** for cloud solutions and scalable infrastructure.

-- Estudar IA Generativa e suas aplicações em projetos inovadores.
+- Studying **Generative AI** and its applications in innovative projects.

 ---

-## 📲🗯️ **Vamos conversar?**
+## 📲🗯️ **Let's talk?**

-Se você quer trocar ideias, colaborar em projetos ou apenas bater um papo sobre tecnologia, sinta-se à vontade para entrar em contato:
+If you want to exchange ideas, collaborate on projects or just chat about technology, feel free to get in touch:

  <a href="https://www.linkedin.com/in/beatrizssaurora/">
   <img width="42px" alt="LinkedIn" title="LinkedIn" src="images/icons8-linkedin-64.png">